prophile/typ-report/sections/implementation.md

 \label{sec:improve}

-Certain arrows are relatively heavyweight\todo{Rephrase}.
-This often stretches to arrows which are created from the `arr` and `id` functions both of which could be expected to be cheap, and certainly one might imagine that they could be folded together.
+Certain arrows have values which, even for simple cases, use computation power and often unnecessary amounts of memory.
+These simple cases can often include lifted functions through `arr` and `id`.
+It would be convenient to be able to reduce load by removing identity computations and folding together composed applications of `arr`.

 Additionally, there are a number of typeclasses that all arrows satisfy, but which it is tedious to enumerate for every arrow